Demystifying Written Supply Agreements

 There are also some interesting definitions of what a ‘grocery’ product in the Code is.
 Food, Pet Food, Cleaning Products, Toiletries, Drinks and Household products are ‘groceries’.
 However, lots and lots of other products that supermarkets sell are technically not covered.
 Tobacco, Plants and Flowers, Toys, Perfume and Cosmetics, Gardening Products, Electrical and Kitchen Hardware, for example.
 In practical terms, most of the designated retailers have, however, incorporated all categories they sell into their GSCOP obligations.

 The heart of the Code, and the heart of any protections you may have from it, are all contingent on the written supply agreement.
-The Code states that whenever groceries are supplied, a written supply agreement must be provided (by the retailer).
+The Code states that whenever the supplier delivers groceries, the retailer must provide a written supply agreement.
 This written agreement must incorporate the Code.

 Each designated retailer has put in place different interpretations of what is and what constitutes a written supply agreement.
 Whichever format they use, you are, however, entitled as a supplier to have a copy in writing.
 Moreover, it must cover certain things.